 All women should begin having the Pap test about 3 years after they start having sex (vaginal intercourse), but no later than 21 years of age.
-The test should be done every year if the regular Pap test is used, or every 2 to 3 years if the newer liquidbased Pap test is used.
+The test should be done every year if the regular Pap test is used, or every 2 to 3 years if the liquidbased Pap test is used.
 Either test is effective in detecting abnormalities.
-Beginning at age 30, women who have had 3 normal test results in a row may get the test every 2 to 3 years.
-Women 70 years of age or older who have had 3 or more normal tests in a row (and no abnormal tests in the last 10 years) may choose to stop having the test.
-Women who have had a total hysterectomy (removal of the uterus and cervix) for reasons other than having cancer or a precancerous lesion may also choose to stop having the test.
+Beginning at age 30, women in monogamous relationships who have had 3 consecutive normal test results may be screened every 2 to 3 years.
+However, women who continue to experience exposure to human papillomavirus (HPV) should have more frequent Pap tests.
+Women 70 years of age or older who have had 3 or more consecutive normal tests (and no abnormal tests in the last 10 years) may choose to stop having Pap test screening.
+Women who have had a total hysterectomy (removal of the uterus and cervix) for reasons other than having cancer or a precancerous lesion may also choose to stop having Pap test screening.